-Prerequisites: Chinese 185
+Prerequisites: Chinese G185

 This course offers Chinese vocabulary, dialogues, reading, writing and translation of simple stories and essays.
 Emphasis on grammar, composition, and conversation.
-An additional 150 characters to the 100 from Chinese 185.
+An additional 150 characters to the 100 from Chinese G185.
 The Mandarin dialect will be emphasized with minor attention given to the Cantonese and Shanghai dialects.
 Lecture.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU; UC.